hisaac/macOS-Developer-Resources/README.md

-# macOS Developer Resources

-Resources useful in learning about development for native macOS apps

 <figure>
 	<a href="./assets/the-reels-of-gutta-percha-covered-conducting-wire-conveyed-into-tanks-at-the-works-of-the-telegraph-construction-and-maintenance-company-at-greenwich.jpg">
 		<image src="./assets/the-reels-of-gutta-percha-covered-conducting-wire-conveyed-into-tanks-at-the-works-of-the-telegraph-construction-and-maintenance-company-at-greenwich.jpg" alt="The Reels of Gutta-percha Covered Conducting Wire Conveyed into Tanks at the Works of the Telegraph Construction and Maintenance Company, at Greenwich — Robert Charles Dudley, 1855–56" />